manojhariharank7/ONLINE-FOOD-DELIVERY-ANALYSIS/README.md

 ## Objectives

-Perform data cleaning and preprocessing on raw CSV data
+-Perform data cleaning and preprocessing on raw CSV data

 Store cleaned data in MySQL